 Official Year Book No. 37 contains, on pp. 76-86, a list of the Commonwealth Government Departments as at 31st March, 1947, showing details of the matters dealt with by each Department, and the Acts administered by the Minister of each Department, and Year Book No. 39 contains, on pp. 100-1, a description of major changes in Departmental structure from 1947 to 1951.
-Apart from the structural changes and transfers of functions described therein, there are several Departments which, in the interval between 1947 and 1956, have developed to cope with changing circumstances affecting the particular Department.
-The Prime Minister's Department, the Department of Immigration, and the Department of Social Services are among those whose organizations were thus altered.
+Apart from the structural changes and transfers of functions described therein, there are several Departments which, in the interval between 1947 and 1956, were developed to cope with changing circumstances affecting the particular Department.
+The Prime Minister's Department, the Department of Immigration, and the Department of Social Services are among those whose organizations were thus altered, On page 81 of Official Year Book No. 43, details were shown of a major re-organization, in January 1956, of the functions of the Departments of Commerce and Agriculture and Trade and Customs, resulting in the creation of the Departments of Trade, Customs and Excise, and Primary Industry.